home-assistant/home-assistant.io/source/_integrations/weatherflow.markdown

 ha_domain: weatherflow
 ---

-This integration is a local-only WeatherFlow integration that reads UDP data from a [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) compatible weather station.
+This integration is a local-only WeatherFlow integration that reads weather data from [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) compatible weather station on the local network.

-## Installation Notes

-When you add this integration to Home Assistant it will detect and decode any valid UDP packets sent from a valid weather station.
-Sensors will only be created in Home Assistant once it has received a valid reading for that particular sensor type.

 <div class='note'>
-It possible you will may see slight deviations between some of the values in your WeatherFlow app and Home Assistant.
-This only applies to sensors with calculated values, as there may be slight differences between how Home Assistant and WeatherFlow choose to calculate these values.
+It possible you may see slight deviations between the values reported in Home Assistant and the values in the WeatherFlow App.
+This is because the WeatherFlow app takes into account both forecasts and neighboring weather stations in addition to the local data which is used in this integration.
 </div>

 {% include integrations/config_flow.md %}